nladha09/cuddly-fiesta-rhcsa/Udemy/06-Operate-Running-Systems-&-Processes.md

 - `systemctl restart tuned` - restarting `tuned` service to make the changes affective.
 - `tuned-adm active` - listing active `tuned` profile
 - verify `sysctl -a | grep vm.swappiness` - the main config file of `tuned` (`/etc/tuned/tuned-main.conf`) has a `reapply_sysctl = 1` if we changed to `0` and `systemctl restart tuned.service` the `vm.swappiness` would be `40`.
+- `man tuned.conf` - for example of setting this up

 ## Merging tuned profiles